Frequently Asked Questions

 - Do you accept transfer credit from other institutions?

 We offer a variety of courses on Monday, Tuesday and Thursday evenings to accommodate your busy schedule.
 Classes are also offered online.

-If your undergraduate GPA was below a 3.0, you will have to take the GRE, the GMAT or the MAT.
+If your cumulative undergraduate GPA was below a 3.0, you will have to take the GRE, the GMAT or the MAT.
 If your undergraduate GPA was a 3.0 or higher, you are exempt from this requirement.

-While work experience is not required, it is helpful in the completion of a Graduate Business degree.
+While work experience is helpful, it is not required for the completion of a Graduate Business degree.

 Although a computer is helpful in the completion of any degree, it is not required for the graduate degree programs.
 However, most communication will be sent via e-mail to each student's JBU e-mail account; therefore, it is extremely beneficial to have a computer.